joeyhanni2/Holberton-style-coding/Home.md

 The Holberton School coding style is mainly inspired from the [Linux Kernel coding style](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/plain/Documentation/CodingStyle), but it's slightly modified.
 To avoid any confusion, please refer to this guide and **not** the official Linux Kernel coding style.

+## Reminder

+You should be aware that by default, some text editors are using spaces instead of tabs.
+For instance, when you press `tab` key on emacs, by default, leading spaces will be put, and that will cause Betty to raise a lot of warnings.
+Please find some help in the `Tools` section of this documentation.

 ## Summary

 #### 0. Betty cli